-Class participation will be an integral part of this course, indeed, class on Fridays will be devoted to presentations by students from the class (see description below).
-Of course, this means attendance is critical; we can say with a fair degree of certainty, that you will not do well in the course if you do not come to class regularly.
+Class participation will be an integral part of this course, we can say with a fair degree of certainty, that you will not do well in the course if you do not come to class regularly.
 Learning mathematics requires steady and persistent effort.
 Coming to class and making an effort to focus on the material being discussed is critical for success.
-The homework from the text is aimed at facilitating your practicing the concepts from the course.
+The homework and the projects are aimed at facilitating your practice of the concepts from the course and leading you to see other concepts that you might not have encountered.

 It is important to develop your ability to read mathematics and other technical material.
-With some exceptions (see description of Friday activities below), it will be helpful to read material from the text both before and after coming to class.
+It will be helpful to read material from the text both before and after coming to class.
 Reading before will prepare you for the discussion in class and reading after will help solidify your understanding.
 Reading mathematics books is a skill that will take time to master, but will pay off in your later study both in other math classes, but also in any classes that depend on reading detail.
 One of the biggest differences between reading mathematics and other kinds of reading is that to be successful in reading mathematics, you must read slowly and pay attention to the details you are reading.
 If you have trouble with material from the textbook, please ask me about it in class or in office hours.
 Occasionally, there will be homework problems based on material that we have not discussed in class, but that you will have been assigned to read.

-Homework will be assigned regularly and will be collected sporadically with grading mostly to check the work you are doing.
+Homework will be assigned regularly and will be collected sporadically with grading mostly to check that you are doing the work.
 Make-up/late homework will not be graded for credit.

 MAPLE is a 'computer algebra system' (well-known competitors are DERIVE and MATH-EMATICA) that is available on many UITS machines on the IUPUI campus, including the lab on the second floor of LD.
 A computer algebra system is a computer program that recognizes algebraic and other mathematical symbols and can do computations with them in their symbolic form!
 At this time, there are also some hand-held devices that can do symbolic calculations, and there will certainly be many more to follow.
-These systems contrast with numeric engines, such as MATLAB, also available on many UITS machines, which can only do numerical computations, giving answers as numbers, and accurate to a fixed accuracy.
-Depending on the time available, we may do some homework or examples using MAPLE or MATLAB.
+These systems contrast with numeric engines, such as MATLAB, also available on many UITS machines, which can only do numerical computations, giving answers as numbers and accurate to a fixed accuracy.
+The computer projects will be done using MAPLE, MATLAB, or possibly both.
 You may use electronic tools to help you in your homework and study, but pursuant to the Mathematics Department's policy, you will not be using these tools on tests.